avelingrayorg/cc-c/about.md

 I'm not the kind of teacher who will drown you in endless scales or obsess over theory like a robot.
 While scales and theory do have a place they should never block your ability to connect to the _**magic**_ that is music.

-In my lessons I will help you connect to the musical potential that lives inside all of us.
+In my lessons I will help you connect to your musical potential that lives within.
 I'll also give you the skills to access it for life.
-When you can free the songs in your heart you will navigate life from a place of inner power and bring joy to not only yourself, but those around you. **Music is the universal language and I know you've got something to say**.
+When you can free the songs in your heart you will navigate life from a place of inner power and bring joy to not only yourself but those around you. **Music is the universal language and I know you've got something to say**.
 If you don't believe in the power of music watch this:

 <iframe src="https://player.vimeo.com/video/9761188?color=ff9933&byline=0&portrait=0" width="1280" height="720" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## A Marin County Local